 considering

-that within Europe, there are proposals to improve road safety by using new information communications technologies, including building a European strategy to accelerate the research and development, deployment and use of intelligent road safety systems such as Automotive Short Range Radars (SRR);
+that within Europe, there are proposals to improve traffic safety by using new information communications technologies, including building a European strategy to accelerate the research and development, deployment and use of intelligent traffic safety systems such as ground based vehicular radars;

-that the availability of spectrum for SRR equipment in Europe would contribute to the long term goal of the European Commission e-Safety-initiative;
+that the availability of spectrum for ground based vehicular radars in Europe would contribute to the long term European Union Vision Zero initiative;

-that in order to give the automotive industry as well as the components industry the confidence to make substantial investment in Short Range Radar technology, they need a clear indication that the required frequency bands will be made available on time, and on a Europe-wide and permanent basis;

-that in order to address these goals the EC issued a mandate to CEPT 31 July 2003 under the Spectrum Decision 676/2002/EC ‘Mandate to CEPT to harmonise radio spectrum to facilitate a coordinated EU introduction of Automotive Short Range Radar systems’
+that the term ‘ground based vehicular’ refers to any kind of powered vehicle moving on ground, which is designed to transport good and/or persons from one place/location to another place/location (e.g. automotive vehicles, trains, bikes, ships, taxiing aircraft…) or which is designed to operate on dedicated places to perform tasks (e.g. farming vehicles such as harvesters or tractors, construction vehicles such as excavators or rollers, or logistic vehicles such as forklifts);

-that the use of the 79 GHz frequency range (77-81 GHz) has been considered as the most suitable band for Short Range Radars;
+that the use of the 79 GHz frequency range (77-81 GHz) has been considered in 2003 as the most suitable band for Short Range Radars;

-that the development and use of the 79 GHz technology will have a beneficial effect to European industry;

-that the sharing with Radio Astronomy Service has been studied concluding that regulatory measures could be identified enabling the coexistence between SRR in the frequency band 77-81 GHz and the Radio Astronomy Service, which is dependent on the aggregated impact of SRR devices transmitting in the direction of a radio astronomy station;
+that the sharing with Radio Astronomy Service has been studied in 2003 concluding that regulatory measures could be identified enabling the coexistence between SRR in the frequency band 77-81 GHz and the Radio Astronomy Service, which is dependent on the aggregated impact of SRR devices transmitting in the direction of a radio astronomy station;

-that the use of SRR within the band 77-81 may be incompatible with the Radio Amateur Service which has been resolved by allowing the Amateur Service to remain in the 75.5-76 GHz band after 2006 (see footnote 5.559A);
+that in 2003 it was concluded the use of SRR within the band 77-81 may be incompatible with the Radio Amateur Service which has been resolved by allowing the Amateur Service to remain in the 75.5-76 GHz band after 2006 (see footnote 5.559A [5]);

-that information has been received from NATO that there are currently no radiolocation systems operational in the band and there are no plans to introduce such systems;
+that NATO has stated that there are currently no radiolocation systems operational in the band and there are no plans to introduce such systems;

+that updated technical details and spectrum requirements of ground based vehicular radars are detailed in ETSI TR 103 593 [3] and that the amendments of the ECC Decision in 2023 relating to the use of the band 77-81 GHz are supported by technical studies presented in the ECC Report 350 [4].
+That Report provides compatibility studies in the band 77-81 GHz for various radiodetermination equipment for ground based vehicular applications with Radio Astronomy Service (RAS), Amateur Service (AS) and Fixed Service (FS);

-that the frequency band 76-77 GHz is already designated for long range automotive radars (vehicular and infrastructure radar systems) (ERC Recommendation 70-03 - Annex 5 on Transport and Traffic Telematic Systems (TTT)).
-Sharing studies conducted by the automotive industry have concluded that sharing is not achievable between Ultra Wide Band Short Range and Long Range Automotive Radars;
+that the frequency band 76-77 GHz is already designated for ground based vehicle radars (vehicular and infrastructure radar systems) (ERC Recommendation 70-03 Annex 5 [1] on Transport and Traffic Telematic Systems (TTT));

-that the 79 GHz band should be made available on a European basis for SRR equipment as soon as possible and not later than January 2005 in order to provide an incentive for industry to place SRR products on the market using this frequency range;

-that SRR-equipment is not considered as a safety of life service in accordance with the Radio Regulations, therefore SRR must operate on a non-interference and non-protected basis in accordance with the Radio Regulations.
+that ground based vehicular radar equipment is not considered as a safety of life service in accordance with the Radio Regulations, therefore it must operate on a non-interference and non-protected basis in accordance with the Radio Regulations.

 DECIDES

-that for the purpose of this Decision, SRR equipment are defined as applications providing road vehicle based radar functions for collision mitigation and traffic safety applications;
+that for the purpose of this Decision, ground based vehicular radars are defined as applications providing radar functions for collision mitigation and traffic safety for ground based vehicles;